Click the link below for:

 Please see Article XXI under Town Bylaws for definitions and guidelines of this Committee.

-Conservation meetings are held the 2nd and 4th Tuesday of every month at 7:00 pm.
 Please see Article VII Wetlands Protection under Town Bylaws for more information.
 Also see Berkshire Scenic Mountain Act under Town Bylaws for a detailed description of the Act.

 Please visit our website for Application Forms and Guidelines:

 Applications and support materials should be sent to:

 STOCKBRIDGE CULTURAL COUNCIL

 (*Please include a SASE if you would like any support material returned)

 Please call their Secretary at 413-298-4170 ext.
 262 to get on the agenda.

 Sewers and Drains

 Section 8.
 Sewer Commissioners

 A Bylaw regulating the use of Public and Private sewers and drains, the installation and connection of building sewers, the discharge of waters and wastes into the public sewer system, authorizing the board of sewer commissioners to establish reasonable charges for the use of sewers and to adopt additional regulations to control the use of sewers, and to provide penalties for violations thereof: In the town of Stockbridge, Berkshire County, Massachusetts.